Canon 200D vs Pentax K-70

-The Canon EOS 200D (called Canon SL2 in some regions) and the Pentax K-70 are two digital cameras that were revealed to the public, respectively, in June 2017 and June 2016.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Pentax K-70 are two digital cameras that were officially introduced, respectively, in June 2017 and June 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-70 is somewhat larger (3 percent) than the Canon 200D.
 Moreover, the K-70 is substantially heavier (52 percent) than the 200D.
 It is noteworthy in this context that the K-70 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |7.||Canon G9 X Mark II||98 mm||58 mm||31 mm||206 g||235||n||Jan 2017||529|